 do you flip a brisket while smoking

-yes, you should consider flipping your brisket at least once during the smoking process to avoid drying out of lower side due to longer exposure to the heat.
+yes, you should consider flipping brisket while smoking process to avoid drying out of lower side due to longer exposure to the heat.

 smoking brisket is a longer and tedious process which can take 10 to 20 hours to complete. so as a precaution , it is better to flip it once and make sure that both side get equal exposure.

 do you flip steak when smoking